ollecram/zee_einstein-gravity-in-a-nutshell/00_Prologue.md

 Going back to the problem statement, let assume For whatever starting and ending point of the ant path, it is always possible to pick a maximum circle which contains both.
 If velocity is uniform over the sphere there is no better *shortest-time* path than the shorter one delimited by the two points along the maximum circle.

 Following the exercise's question, let assume the sphere surface to be separated by a circle $C_{[p,P]}$ into the parts $H_{p}$ and $H_{P}$.
 Let also assume that portions of any path contained in $H_{p}$ can be covered at velocity $c_{p}$ while those contained in $H_{P}$ can be covered at velocity $c_{P}$.
-Clearly the circle $C_{[p,P]}$ has a role in the problem which is analogous to that of the air-water interface in the derivation of Snel
+Clearly the circle $C_{[p,P]}$ has a role in the problem which is analogous to that of the air-water interface in the derivation of Snell's

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk0MzUwMjc3OV19
+eyJoaXN0b3J5IjpbLTM0NjYyMzM4OV19
 -->